RavenCutie21/Voice-Changer-Settings/README.md

 # FINALLY
 we get to testing, I will tell you audio issues that happen and how to fix them.

-From using the initial testing if you talk if your voice sounds perfectly clear you can move your chunk to the next smaller size until theres any issue, however for you smelly fucks who have an issue with the voice being choppy, you make your chunk size one larger.
+From using the initial testing if you talk if your voice sounds perfectly clear you can move your chunk to the next smaller size until theres any issue, however if you still have an issue with the voice being choppy, you make your chunk size one size larger.

 You will repeat this process until you cant proceed any further, if you made it to 2048 chunk, you can try one final thing and pray it works and make your extra size one value larger, do not go any higher than this 65k value as you'll just have so much more resources used.